-The Authority entered into a purchase and sale agreement in 2020 with Aurora Highlands to sell the Authority's land and building facilities located at Toll Plaza C and Central Maintenance Facility, in order for Aurora Highlands to construct a large residential development in the area.
+The Authority entered into a purchase and sale agreement in 2020 with Aurora Highlands to sell the Authority's land and building facilities located at Toll Plaza C and Central Maintenance Facility, for Aurora Highlands to construct a large residential development in the area.
 Facilities at this site include two administrative buildings and a maintenance yard containing a salt barn for snow removal material storage and a vehicle storage bay.
 The agreement contains a leaseback provision allowing E-470 to retain the facilities for operational purposes for up to 4 years, until October 12, 2024 or such earlier date upon which E-470 voluntarily vacates the premises.
 The sale of assets resulted in a gain of approximately \$3.2 million, which was initially recorded as a deferred inflow of resources in 2020 and is amortized as a component of other income using the straight line method over the related lease term, which is 4 years beginning on October 12, 2020.
-Approximately \$0.8 million was amortized as a component of other income in 2022 and 2021, respectively.
-The balance of \$1.4 million and \$2.2 million as of December 31, 2022 and 2021, respectively, is included within the unrestricted component of net position.
+Approximately \$0.8 million was amortized as a component of other income in 2023 and 2022, respectively.
+The balance of \$0.6 million and \$1.4 million as of December 31, 2023 and 2022, respectively, is included within the unrestricted component of net position.
 See also notes 6 and 14 for further discussion of financial statement impacts related to this agreement as they pertain to notes receivable and commitments and contingencies.